Useful information for incoming students

 A certificate from the Dean’s office signed by the Dean including:

 A statement to confirm the source of income or personal financial resources and their value, proving that an applicant has sufficient funds to cover the costs of the studies and subsistence throughout the duration of the studies.

 A statement confirming that the applicant is a PUMS student also providing the expected graduation date.

-A proof of valid health insurance coverage for one-year.
+Proof of valid health insurance coverage for a one-year.

 No payment/ stamp is necessary.

-A bank statement from the student’s bank account for the past four months.
+A bank statement from the student’s bank accounts for the past four months.

 The registration certificate will be sent to each student by mail to the address provided in the application.

 Procedures for students from Norway: